Meet The Team

 Jessica is a registered psychologist (provisional) holds a Bachelor of Science- Psychology (Honours) and a Masters of Professional Psychology from Macquarie University.
 Jessica completed her TMS Certification through the BlackDog Institute under Dr Colleen Loo.
 She is currently a TMS Trainer and Care Team Leader.

 Jessica has experience working with patients with chronic psychiatric conditions, using CBT and TMS as a treatment modality.
-Jessica is involved in the training and assists in developing protocols within TMS Clinics Australia.
+Jessica is involved in the training and assists in developing protocols within TMS Australia.

 Jessica currently assists in the intake of patients and provides them with key information about our services.
 She has an interest in neuropsychology, mindfulness and relationships.